Pushing an App

 Page last updated:

-For more information about the lifecycle of an app, see the Application Container Lifecycle topic.
+For information about the lifecycle of an app, see App Container Lifecycle.

-Before you deploy your app to Cloud Foundry, make sure that:
+Before you push your app to Cloud Foundry, ensure the following:

 All required app resources are uploaded.
 For example, you may need to include a database driver.

 - The API endpoint for your Cloud Foundry deployment.
 Also known as the target URL, this is the URL of the Cloud Controller in your Cloud Foundry instance.

 - Your username and password for your Cloud Foundry deployment.

 You are logged into your app’s target org and space.

 - Decide the org and space where you want to push your app.
 You may have access to one or more org and space.

 - Log into this target org and space with

 Your app can access every service that it uses, because an instance of the service runs in, or is shared with, the app’s space.